mrucker/mrucker.github.io/_posts/2016-02-05-consumption-of-the-info.md

 layout: post
 ---

-A study of information, its sources, and how humans consume it.

 #Definition Of Information#
-For my purposes here, information is either an observation or a record of an observation.
-This definition means that reality itself is not information until it is observed.
-It might seem that this definition would leave out ideas, which can't be observed.
-However, such entities are information, since they are observations of one's thoughts.
-This definition also has the nice side effect of finally answering that age old question: if a tree falls in the forest and one is there to hear it then it doesn't make any information.
++ Information - an observation or a record of an observation

+Reality, itself, is not information.
+However, an observation of reality is.
+This means, if a tree falls in a forest and no one hears it, then it doesn't create any information.
+On the other side, ideas are always information.
+They are, by definition, observations of ones thoughts.

-#Meaningful Information#
+#Meaning of Information#
+ + Meaningful - Both information and a subject it describes
-In the task of information consumption, information can be broken down into two types: human-meaningful and human-meaningless.
-Human-meaningful information requires a subject and information about the subject.
-If either of these is missing then the information becomes human-meaningless.
-To be clear, this is not the same as saying the information is meaningless; it is simply meaningless to a human.
-For example, let's say we have the information "five".
-Without knowing the object that "five" describes it tells us nothing -- it could refer to five cows or five years or a high-five.
-Even if we add a modifier to further define "five", such as "years", we still have nothing.
-But, if we add the subject Bobby, and say Bobby is five years old, then it has now become meaningful.
+ + Meaningless - Either information or a subject -- not both

+For example, let's say we have the information "five years".
+Without knowing the subject it modifies "five years" says nothing.
+But, if we add the subject Bobby, and say Bobby is five years old, then "five years" becomes meaningful.

 #Sources Of Information:#
  + Experiencing - What our senses feel.
 (E.g., I see the sky is cloudy.)
  + Interpreting - What our senses mean.
 (E.g., I should expect rain.)

-These separate sources highlight a unique aspect of humanity.
+These sources highlight a unique aspect of humanity.
 We are always, in every moment, both experiencing and interpreting reality.
-For example, if I miss a light while driving into the office, I experience having to stop and I probably interpret it as an annoyance.
+For example, if I miss a traffic light while driving to work, I experience having to stop, and I likely interpret it as an inconvenience.

 #Types Of Information:#
  + Historical   - Information concerning completed events in the past
- + Predictive   - Information that makes claims about past or future events
+ + Predictive   - Information about what an individual thinks may happen
- + Qualitative  - Information about an event not using a shared measurement
+ + Qualitative  - Information about an event using fuzzy measurements
- + Quantitative - Information about an event using a shared measurement
+ + Quantitative - Information about an event using clear measurements